 We took a quick human inventory: cuts, scrapes and bloody noses.

-Nobody was injured critically.
-This was a most incredible miracle to be sure.
+Nobody was injured critically; a most incredible miracle to be sure.
 This must have been the only clearing for hundreds of miles, a virtual needle in a haystack.

 Now we faced a new challenge, how to survive until being rescued.
 How long would we have to wait?
 Scott, the electronics technician, suggested that we remove the plane's batteries, string the antenna in the trees and power up the ham radio that we were carrying with us.
 We got busy.